bvssvni/piston-workspace/README.md

 ./build.sh
 ```

-## Piston '.rlib' files
+## Piston symlink files

-The Piston '.rlib' files are located in 'piston-workspace/piston/target/cpu-vendor-os/lib'.
+A symlink file allows you to rebuild Piston without needing to copy the '.rlib' files each time.
+When you have built Piston, the symlinks should be located in the folder 'piston-symlinks/'.
+These can be copied and put in the 'target/cpu-vendor-os/lib/' folder in your project.

+To tell the Rust compiler to look for the Piston rlib file, add `extern crate piston;` to your source.

 ## How to upgrade to Rust master